 An international student exchange offers an amazing opportunity to study overseas as part of your degree.
-Study for a semester or a year at one of our partner universities around the world, immerse yourself in another culture, make lifelong friends and get international experience before you graduate.
+Study for a semester at one of our partner universities around the world, immerse yourself in another culture, make lifelong friends and get international experience before you graduate.